trothr/vmworkshop/ztrust/pgp/verification.md

 # Verification

 Asymmetric crypto is more often used for *verification* than for data protection.
-(Think "code signing.)
+(Think "code signing".)

 The process can be reversed: If I run some hash or checksum over a message that I want to send, and then encrypt that with my *private* key,